adamroach/heapspurs/README.md

 It may be possible to pull in additional information from `pprof` output as well to assist in object identification.
 I have not yet done much research in this direction.

 On a separate note: currently, when creating the graph, there is no attempt to remove cycles of objects that point to the object in question but which do not lie on any path to an anchor that doesn't first pass through the object itself.
 These cycles of objects aren't interesting in tracking down leaks, since they aren't responsible for keeping the object from being collected.
 It would be nice to have an option that removes these extraneous objects.
+This analysis could also be used to identify and highlight cycles of objects with finalizers set on one of the objects in a cycle.